ng-alain/delon/packages/abc/pdf/index.en-US.md

 module: import { PdfModule } from '@delon/abc/pdf';
 ---

-Generate a QR code based on [qrious](https://neocotic.com/qrious).
+Pdf view based on [pdf.js](https://neocotic.com/qrious).

-Qr libary is lazy loading by default，you can change the default CDN path (or use the local path) via [Global Configuration](/docs/global-config).
-By default: `https://cdn.bootcdn.net/ajax/libs/qrious/4.0.2/qrious.min.js`.
-Or install dependence via `npm i --save qrious`, and import script path in `angular.json`.
+pdf.js libary is lazy loading by default，you can change the default root CDN path (or use the local path) via [Global Configuration](/docs/global-config).

+> The component inspired by [ng2-pdf-viewer](https://github.com/VadimDez/ng2-pdf-viewer).

 ## API